tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  - **[[The Bountiful Seer]]!:**
 	 - Flowers speckle its body
-	 - Acolytes entrie bodies are
+	 - Acolytes entire bodies are covered with clower and clover, like big puffballs
+	 -
 	 - Asks you to excise the face and and plant it in a specific hex
  - **[[The Stalk Seer]]:**
 	 - Resides in the [[{The Woven City}]]